-While every effort has been made to ensure the accuracy of the material in this Handbook, neither the School nor the university can be bound by any error or omission, and we reserve the right to make any changes deemed necessary.
+While every effort has been made to ensure the accuracy of the material in this handbook, neither the school nor the university can be bound by any error or omission, and we reserve the right to make any changes deemed necessary.

-Contact Information
+SMLLC Contact Information

-All staff and administrative offices of SMLLC are located in the Arts Building, North Campus, NUIM.
-The administrative offices are in rooms 35, 36 and 37.
-Noticeboards are located adjacent to the administrative offices.
-The departmental websites and notice boards should be consulted regularly.
+All administrative offices of SMLLC are located in the Arts Building, North Campus, Maynooth University.
+The administrative offices are in rooms 35, 36, 37 and 66.
+The SMLLC staff offices are also located in the Arts Building, but some are located in Callan Building (see language websites).